School Year Field Trips

 • free up to 1 adult per 5 students for all grade levels

-• $14 for each additional chaperone
+• $15 for each additional chaperone

 • We recommend 1 adult chaperone for every 5 students.
-Please read more about our chaperone requirements in our faqs.
+Please read more about our chaperone requirements in our FAQs.

 workshops are an additional flat fee of $150

-• students will be led through a hands-on experience by a trained member of the Museum Education team
+• Students will be led through a hands-on experience by a trained member of the Museum Education Team.

-• workshops run for 30 minutes
+• Workshops run for 30 minutes.

 Little girl sitting at the activity table.